KirilGeorgiev247/Design-patterns/Behavioral/Chain Of Responsibility/README.md

 # Chain Of Responsibility

-**Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request**
+**Avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle the request**

 + differences between decorator and this design pattern are: